 1200-CN Stormwater Construction: Automatic coverage within "Local Qualified Program" jurisdictions

 An owner or operator that has received a local permit authorizing construction activities is not required to submit an application for permit coverage to DEQ.
 The construction activities are automatically covered under the State 1200-CN permit.

-, you can set up your account and start submitting notifications and fees electronically.
-As of that date, all notification and application forms will be on Your DEQ Online and will not be available in PDF or Word format.Permit registration application forms
+DEQ Stormwater Permitting is now operating in DEQ's newest online platform, called Your DEQ Online.
+You can set up your account and submit notifications and fees electronically.
+All applications, notifications and reports will be on Your DEQ Online and will not be available in PDF or Word format.Permit registration application forms

 Permit registration renewal application form

 - No fees required at time of renewal

 NPDES Individual Stormwater Discharge PermitsMunicipalities with populations greater than 100,000

 NEW Permit Registration Application Forms